AbdullahSaeedZ/MyProjects/README.md

+💻 **Desktop Projects**

-A collection of projects I built throughout my learning journey.
+This branch contains a collection of **C# Windows Forms desktop applications** created during my learning journey.
-Each branch represents a different stage of progress and experimentation.

-Download any project as a ZIP folder, extract it, and run it directly.
+Each folder includes:
+- The **full source code** of the project
+- A **ZIP Folder** that lets you try the application directly on your computer

+To Explore:
+1. Open any project folder
+2. Check out the source code
+3. Download the ZIP folder to run and test the project locally

+These projects represent my early steps in desktop development — focusing on form design, event handling, and clean C# logic.